flomesh-io/pipy/README.md

 ## Build from Scratch

-Before building, the following tools are required to be installed first:
+Before building, the following prerequisites are required to be installed first:

 * Clang 5.0+
 * CMake 3.0+
-* Node.js v12+ (only required if the builtin web UI is turned on)
+* Node.js v12+ (only required if the builtin web UI is enabled)
+* zlib

-With the above tools installed, just run the build script to start building:
+With the above all installed, run the build script to start building:

 ```
 ./build.sh
 ```

-The executable is located under `bin/`.
-Type `bin/pipy -h` for more information.
+The final executable product will be located under `bin/`.
+Type `bin/pipy -h` for help information.

-## Build the Docker Image
+## Build a Docker Image

-To build the Docker image, run the following commands:
+To build a Docker image, run the following commands:

 ```
 cd pipy